Build your future with the academic experiences offered through the CMU Department of Geography and Environmental Studies Graduate Program:

-You'll have opportunities to apply your knowledge and skills to meaningful research projects, work in world-class facilities and closely interact with distinguished professors.
+You'll have opportunities to apply your knowledge and skills to meaningful research projects, work in world-class facilities, and closely interact with distinguished professors.

 All applicants must submit scores for the general GRE.
 To receive full consideration for financial support beginning in a fall semester, all application materials must be received in the Department of Geography no later than

-College of Graduate Studies to be processed and forwarded to the department.
+College of Graduate Studies to be processed and forwarded to the Department.

-Computer Programming.
-One course in a current programming language (CMU equivalent: CPS 110 or CPS 180) with a minimum grade of B.
+- One course in a current programming language (CMU equivalent: CPS 110 or CPS 180) with a minimum grade of B.

-Statistics.
-One course in Statistics (CMU equivalent: STA 282 or STA 382).
+- One course in Statistics (CMU equivalent: STA 282 or STA 382).

-- At least one course in Cartography (CMU equivalent: GEO 203), one course in Introductory Geographic Information Systems (CMU equivalent: GEO 303), and one course in Introductory Remote Sensing (CMU equivalent: GEO 305).
+- At least one course in Introductory Geographic Information Technologies (CMU equivalent: GEO 203QR), one course in Introductory Geographic Information Systems (CMU equivalent: GEO 303), and one course in Introductory Remote Sensing (CMU equivalent: GEO 305/308).
 Minimum grade of B in each.

-Applications for admission to any of the graduate programs in geography are available through the
+Applications for admission to the graduate program in geography can be found at the College of Graduate Studies website.

 - All application materials must be returned to the